• Skip to primary navigation

 Snake Bean Salad with Red Peppers and Almonds on a blue plate with parsley sprig and bowl of almonds on the side.

-In this salad, sautéing the beans and capsicums gives them a wonderful smokey aroma which worked well with the zing of the lemon and creaminess of the flaked almonds.
+In this salad, sautéing the beans and capsicums gives them a wonderful smokey aroma which works well with the zing of the lemon and creaminess of the flaked almonds.

 Whether you're hosting a party or want a light and delicious side dish, this salad is sure to be a crowd-pleaser!
 With its vibrant colours and unique flavours, this salad is sure to tantalize your taste buds.